Antoine-Éléonor-Léon Leclerc de Juigné: Emigration

 Then, alarmed by the course of events, and no longer doubting that all was lost, he obtained permission from the King to leave France.

 He first sought asylum in Chambéry, Duchy of Savoy.

 From Savoy, he published an order against the election of Jean-Baptiste-Joseph Gobel as constitutional Archbishop of Paris, and was denounced by the departmental directory of Paris on 31 March 1791.
 He was further reproached for continuing to appoint canons to the new canonicas, despite having emigrated.

 De Juigné then passed to Konstanz, where he was joined by several bishops and a great many "faithful" priests obliged to leave France.
 He helped them first with his purse, the sale of the few precious effects which remained to him, even of his chapel, then of the gifts which he had received from Catherine II of Russia and of princes and great prelates of Germany.
 He even found means of establishing a seminary in Konstanz, where young clerics were formed to replace the priests decimated by the revolutionary fury.

 From Schaffhausen, he was accused by the National Convention on 15 March 1795 of directing Austrian espionage against France.

 The success of the French armies in the French Revolutionary Wars obliged him in 1799 to leave this residence and accept asylum in Augsburg, offered to him by Clemens Wenceslaus of Saxony, Elector of Trier.

 Return to France

-He returned to Paris in 1802, after the promulgation of the Concordat, and without difficulty resigned, at the hands of Pope Pius VII who asked for it, his archdiocese on 31 January 1802.
+He returned to Paris in 1802 after the promulgation of the Napoleonic Concordat, and without difficulty, resigned his archdiocese at the request of Pope Pius VII on 31 January 1802.

-Juigné then lived in retirement among his family, beloved by his old diocesans, limiting his pleasures to solitary walks, where he was astonished to be welcomed by a crowd of silent homages addressed much to his dignity, on which he bore no discernible mark.
-He visited with an inimitable simplicity his successor at Paris, Jean-Baptiste de Belloy, in the palace formerly his own, where both exercised respect and maintained the best relations.
+Juigné then lived in retirement among his family, beloved by his old diocesans, limiting his pleasures to solitary walks.
+He visited by his successor at Paris, Jean-Baptiste de Belloy, in the palace formerly his own, where both exercised respect and maintained the best relations.

 On 21 March 1808, Napoleon named him canon of the Imperial chapter of Saint-Denis, and created him Count of the Empire on 7 June 1808.